mljs/pcr/README.md

 * `x`: Matrix containing the inputs.
 * `y`: Matrix containing the outputs.

+**Options**

 * `intercept`: boolean indicating if intercept terms should be computed.
-* `weight`: number (0 - 100): It refers to the weight that components must sum with each other (in percent) to perform the regression.
-When this is 100%, pcr perform a multiple linear regression.
+* `weight`: number (0 - 1): It refers to the weight that components must sum with each otherto perform the regression.
+When this is exactly 1, pcr perform a multiple linear regression.

 ## Usage